croedel/PiInfotainment/README.md

 - Enable to show images created within the last N days
 - Optionally add randomly older pictures
 - Enable to specify blacklist for image directories which shall be ignored (e.g. backup, system directories, thumbnails, ...)
-- Enable to ignore directories which contain a "magic filename" `.INFOTAINMENT_IGNORE.txt`
+- Finegrain control which pictures shall be shown via YUML files with file name pattern matching
-- Monitor can be scheduled to be switched ON/OFF automatically at certain times
+- Raspi monitor can be scheduled to be switched ON/OFF automatically at certain times

 ### Webserver
-RaspiInfotainment provides a simple HTTP server which can be used to remote control the Infotainment server.
+Raspi Infotainment provides a HTTP server which can be used to remote control the Infotainment server.
 Per default it will start on your Raspberry PI on standard port 80.
 So you can easily access it within any browser within your lokal network by entering `http://<IP address of yor Raspberry Pi>`

 It enables following commands: